-Video work titled, Stay a Little Stronger, a Little Longer was exhibited at Institute of Contemporary Art, Singapore.
 The emphasis of the research is the reciprocal exchange of thoughts, feelings and information between the artist and participants, and as a result, many deep feelings were shared.
-At present Yuma is going through gender dysphoria, and has not yet come out; this is an attempted to describe the feelings she has shared with the artist.
-The video uses metaphor and expresses a dialogue that was shared with the artist.
+At the time of making this video, Yuma was going through gender dysphoria, and had not yet come out; this is an attempted to describe the feelings she had shared with the artist.
+The video uses metaphor and expresses an internal voice in the form of a dialogue that Yuma desired to share with the world.

 Stay a Little Stronger, a Little Longer